Expand To Show Full Article

 • Labor costs are often more than parts costs, especially for major auto repairs that require extensive knowledge and time to execute.

-• To avoid being overcharged, car owners can use referred mechanics, learn the basics of auto mechanics, and ask for an up-front price estimate.
+• Car owners can use referred mechanics, learn the basics of auto mechanics, and ask for an up-front price estimate.

-• The average hourly wage for an auto technician is $22.54, or a salary of $46,880 per year, but this varies depending on the labor rate structure used by the auto shop.
+• The average hourly wage for an auto technician is $22.54, or a salary of $46,880 per year, but this varies depending on the labor rate structure.

 • Mobile mechanic services are usually cheaper than repair shops by around 30% because they have fewer overhead expenses and can perform their services anywhere.